Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Tim Coffey

 One to three, okay.
-And in terms of the prospects for your existing business, could you -- you said the pipeline looks stable coming into this quarter, how do you feel about the opportunities in 2017 for growth versus what you just experienced in 2016?
+And in terms of the prospects for your existing business, I think you said the pipeline looks stable coming into this quarter.
+How do you feel about the opportunities in 2017 for growth versus what you just experienced in 2016?

 Li Yu

 We'd like to be optimistic and it seems like we can be optimistic.
 But we always have to worry about one thing is that our deposits growth capability.
 In 25 years we grow 3 billion out of 3.2 billion assets through organic growth and we always had a philosophy, growing the deposits first, then grow the loans.
 So going into the future, we know that loan is there.
 Probably we can do anywhere in the same growth rate in the fourth quarter going forward we hope.
-But the question is that it depends on the capability of slowing [ph] our deposits and the entire Bank is devoted in that direction.
+But the question is that it depends on the capability of growing [ph] our deposits and the entire Bank is devoted in that direction.

 Operator